paulasquin/room_classification_from_scratch_cnn/README.md

 As the image loading process can be quite long, the script will also create a folder named after your specific dataset (name, resolution IMG_SIZE chose, SHORTER_DATASET_VALUE).
 The script will write .npy files in it in order to load faster needed arrays the next time you are using the same dataset

-In the end, you will be able to plot graph using you preferred sheet editor.
+In the end, you will be able to plot graph using your preferred sheet editor.
 For example with Google Sheets :

 ![Model Graph](docs/model_graphs.png)